vinanrra/Docker-7DaysToDie/docs/usage.md

       - PGID=1000 # Remember to use same as your user
       - TimeZone=Europe/Madrid # Optional - Change Timezone
       - TEST_ALERT=NO # Optional - Send a test alert
+      - UPDATE_MODS=NO # Optional - This will allow mods to be update on start, each mod also need to have XXXX_UPDATE=YES to update on start
       - ALLOC_FIXES=NO # Optional - Install ALLOC FIXES
       - ALLOC_FIXES_UPDATE # Optional - Update Allocs Fixes before server start
       - UNDEAD_LEGACY=NO # Optional - Install Undead Legacy mod